tonykim07/fNIRS/software/README.md

 #### Others

 - **fNIRS_processing.py:**
-  (If included) Processes raw ADC data by interleaving sensor blocks, converting intensities to optical density, applying MBLL and CBSI, and writes processed output to CSV files in `data/`.
+  Processes raw ADC data by interleaving sensor blocks, converting intensities to optical density, applying MBLL and CBSI, and writes processed output to CSV files in `data/`.

 - **visualizer.py:**
   The main Flask/SocketIO server that integrates data capture, processing, interactive visualization (including static plots and animations), and control endpoints.
 It also supports demo mode behavior.

-- **fNIRS_processing.py:**
-  (If applicable) Processes raw CSV data (interleaving, OD conversion, MBLL, CBSI) and produces processed output for visualization in record & visualize mode.

 - **index.html**
   The main web interface built with Bootstrap, Plotly, and jQuery.
 It provides a 3D brain mesh view, sensor group controls, and a mode selection panel for choosing between live ADC readings or record & visualize (ADC and/or mBLL) modes.